vackosar/vackosar.github.io/_posts/2017-06-04-Code-Structure-Principles.md

 ## 1. Localize Related

-Code structure is improved by sorting Code Containers which are related into single higher hierarchy Code Container.
+The code structure is improved by sorting Code Containers which are related into single higher hierarchy Code Container.

 Related Code Containers are defined by following:
 - Related Code Containers often use same Code Containers.